 Starting the Virtual Machine “Move” process

 Step 1 – Capture Virtual Machine settings

-First of all you will need to capture the settings of the target Virtual Machine.
-The computing instance cannot be moved across data centers; as a result, it’s required to re-create the Virtual Machine instance.
+First of all, you will need to capture the settings of the target Virtual Machine.
+You can’t move the computing instance across data centers; as a result, it’s required to re-create the Virtual Machine instance.
 Gathering the information can be performed via the Management Portal or just by executing the following PowerShell commands.

-Now that the Virtual Machine details have been captured, it’s safe to stop the instance and delete the Virtual Machine and Could Service.
-Deleting a Virtual Machine will only delete the computing instance, the system disks will remain within the storage container
+Now that the Virtual Machine details are captured, it’s safe to stop the instance and delete the Virtual Machine and Could Service.
+Deleting a Virtual Machine will only remove the computing instance.
+The system disks will remain within the storage container.

 The next step will be the creation of a new storage account located within the desired region.
 The following table lists the possible locations: